 Maryland's Forest Conservation Act (FCA) is supposed to protect forests from overdevelopment.
 But the Forest Conservation Act needs dramatic improvement.
-The law has slowed forest clearance during some development, but in areas where development pressure is intense and forests are considerable, builders have cut down more than 40 percent of the forests, on average.
+The law has slowed forest clearance during some development, but in areas where development pressure is intense and forests are considerable, the law has allowed clear cutting of some of Maryland's highest quality forests with little to no replacement or transparency in the process.
 Few, if any, acres are replanted.

-Use the form below to tell your county and state legislators how valuable trees are to our environment, economy, and way of life.
-Tell them we need more trees and ask them to update the Forest Conservation Act to protect our most ecologically valuable forests.
+Use the form below to tell your county and state legislators how valuable forests are to our environment, economy, and way of life.
+Tell them we need more forests and ask them to support House Bill 766, sponsored by Delegate Healey, and Senate Bill 610, sponsored by Senator Young, which will update the Forest Conservation Act to protect our most ecologically valuable forests.

 Photo by CBF Staff